 Temperature has a high impact on Sake and many people claim that the perfect temperature to reduce maturation is around -5℃.
 However, the majority of consumers stores Sake in a normal household fridge and the distinction between pasteurized and unpasteurized Sake can be a good guidance how to maintain drinkability.
 Unpasteurized Sake (Nama-Zake) is very prone to change during storage due to the still active enzymes, yeast and other micro-organisms that remain inside the Sake even after pressing (filtering).
 To slow down the still ongoing fermentation process and to avoid the loss of its fresh and lively character, unpasteurized Sake should be kept refrigerated at around 5°C and consumed within three to six months, open bottles within a few days.
 Pasteurized Sake is more stable and can be stored in a cool place below 15 °C but should ideally be kept refrigerated at or below 8°C. It should be consumed within one year, and open bottles within some days and a week.
 Another factor to be aware of when storing Sake, is the exposure to sunshine and bright artificial light.
 Light degrades the amino acids, causes discoloration and unpleasant aromas like that of burned hair within only a few days.
 Last but not least, bottles should stand upright to offer a lower oxidation surface and to avoid any interaction with the closure, which is usually a metal screwcap or a foil lined stopper and only in rare cases made from glass.

 The clock for the drinkability of a Sake starts from the bottling date that you will find on any bottle.
-Another date you can find on a bottle indicates the brewing year (BY), which usually starts in July and ends in April of the next year.
+Another date you can find on a bottle indicates the brewing year (BY), which usually starts in July 1st and ends on June 30 of the next year.
 You may have noticed that some bottles on the market carry a BY far beyond their bottling year.

 In general, Sake is often matured for six months to one year or longer to round up the aroma and flavor profile before release (bottling date) and let the stifling odor disappear that some Sake have after pasteurization.
 A real evolution in the sense of a gradual development from a simple to a more complex form of Sake happens if Sake is matured for some years.
 But we should not speak about an “evolution" of the original characteristics but instead about the development of new characteristics that turn the unmatured product into a different style of Sake.